AnnaCliqz/playground/README.md

 For this hack day we developed a tool that converts the github read me file into powerpoint... and vice versa.

 # Time for a Quick Demo
+A Github to Powerpoint Generator

+## Next Steps
+- First draft of ppt to text converter ready. polish it further
+- Include the conversion option in extension.

+##Want to try out?
+The tool is available at: https://github.com/cliqz/university/tree/hackday

 ## Questions???
 ![No Questions?
 Please Clap](questionmark.jpg)